firedrakeproject/firedrake/README.rst

 PyOP2 require a number of tools to be available:

 * gcc, make, CMake
-* bzr, Git, Mercurial
+* Git, Mercurial
 * pip and the Python headers
 * SWIG

 On a Debian-based system (Ubuntu, Mint, etc.) install them by running::

-  sudo apt-get install -y build-essential python-dev bzr git-core mercurial \
+  sudo apt-get install -y build-essential python-dev git-core mercurial \
   cmake cmake-curses-gui python-pip swig

 Dependencies